goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 When a packet loss is detected by duplicate ACKs or a network congestion is detected by ECN-Echo ACKs, CUBIC updates its W_max and reduces its cwnd and ssthresh immediately as below.
-For both packet loss and congestion detection by ECN, the sender MAY employ a fast recovery algorithm to gradually adjust the congestion window to its new reduced value.
+For both packet loss and congestion detection through ECN, the sender MAY employ a fast recovery algorithm to gradually adjust the congestion window to its new reduced value.
 Parameter beta_cubic SHOULD be set to 0.7.